Charmaine Chew

 Charmaine Chew (born 1996) is a Malaysian beauty pageant titleholder, social media influencer, model and emcee who was crowned Miss International Malaysia 2019.

 Personal life

-Chew is a Malaysian Chinese and hails from Alor Setar, the state capital of Kedah.
+Chew hails from Alor Setar, the state capital of Kedah.
 She is pursuing a degree in public relations and mass communication at Taylor's University Lakeside Campus.
 She is a gamer and avid Muay Thai fan.

 In 2018, she was invited to speak at TEDxYouth at Sri KDU International School in Petaling Jaya, Selangor.
 In November 2019, she is selected to be the International Grand Symposium Speaker at the International Model United Nations Malaysia 2019 in Taylor's University, Subang Jaya, Selangor.

 Pageantry

 Miss Universe Malaysia 2018

 Chew competed in her first beauty pageant, Miss Universe Malaysia 2018 when she was twenty-one years old.
 She was the top 10 finalist of Miss Universe Malaysia 2018 and awarded the subsidiary title Miss Miko Galere.

 Miss International Malaysia 2019

 In October 2019, Chew was appointed as Miss International Malaysia 2019 by the official licensee, Miss International Malaysia.
 She was selected from a list of suggestions by local pageant fans.